Good landing pages will make or break your investment in advertising. Here are 20 ways break free of unreliable landing page best practices.

 So, where should you really place your opt-in form or CTA?

 It depends on the complexity of your offer (and thus, the amount of information needed to explain it).
 This chart by KISSmetrics explains it perfectly:

 What did we learn?
-Above-the-fold isn’t always best – test your CTA placement.
+Above-the-fold isn’t always best – test your desktop and mobile CTA placement.